Can Danica Patrick, the 23-year-old, ultra talented, ultra hot female Indy Racing League driver, turn yours truly into an auto racing fan?

 It's only part of the reason people like me, who could care less about the "sport," are suddenly supposed to pay attention.

-The real reason is because Danica is attractive, and if you're a
+The real reason is because Danica is attractive, and if you're a female athlete these days, unfortunately, that is still the only way to grab the typical sports fan's attention (read: men).

 Talent is nice, but sex sells.
 Always has, always will.
 Just ask Anna Kournikova.